shorebirdtech/handbook/onboarding.md

   something people want.
 What have you seen customers need in trying to use Flutter/Dart?
 We should build that.
 We keep a list of customer pain in the Handbook, please feel free to add to it.
+* While your eyes are still fresh, you are encouraged to write down any frictions you encounter in the product.
+Anything you see, likely was seen by 100s of customers and ignored, but we should fix it.
+You'll find a folder in Google Drive where others have written friction logs if you wish to feel inspired.

 # Please edit the handbook
 * I'm sure there is a ton missing from this onboarding guide and the handbook